uxlabspk/SEO-Audit/README.md

   is a minimal placeholder — wire up your auth provider of choice (Clerk, Auth.js, Supabase Auth) and a billing provider (Stripe) before charging people. `Analysis.userId` is already there to scope results per account.

-## Known limitation from this build environment

-`npx shadcn@latest init` and `npx prisma generate` both failed here because this sandbox's network allowlist doesn't include `ui.shadcn.com` or `binaries.prisma.sh`.
-Everything was hand-built to match what those CLIs would produce, and the whole app **type-checks and lints clean** (verified with a temporary local stub of the generated Prisma client, since actually generating it needs that blocked domain).
-On your machine (normal internet access), `npm install` will run `prisma generate` successfully via the `postinstall` hook, and you can optionally run `npx shadcn@latest add
-<component>` to pull in more shadcn components later.

-Note: this project targets **Prisma 7**, which shipped breaking changes (config moved to `prisma.config.ts`, `PrismaClient` now requires an explicit driver adapter).
-Both are already wired up — see `prisma.config.ts` and `src/lib/prisma.ts`.